 Why the zoomies happen

-One common theory for why dogs get these Frenetic Random Activity Periods (FRAPS), is to relieve stress.
-If yours is not that fond of baths, he / she is more likely to release that tension in this way.
+This common theory for why dogs get these Frenetic Random Activity Periods (FRAPS), is to relieve stress seems to be sticking.
+If your own pooch is not that fond of baths, he / she is more likely to release that tension in this way.
 Dogs can experience stress for a variety of reasons, so the zoomies may follow something that has created it.

 Secondly, the zoomies can kick in as a result of excitement.
 Seeing or smelling an object that triggers it, like a fox, a WufWuf delivery, or you(!) can lead to a bunch of zoomies.